algolia/talksearch-scraper/README.md

 # talksearch-scraper

 This scraper is an API that index captions of YouTube videos.
-It works with channel names, playlist ids and video ids.
+It works either with a channel name, a playlist id or a video id.

 The Algolia indices are `videos` and `captions`.

 ## Run the API

 `yarn install`

+Make sure to set the env variables before running the app.

 `yarn dev`